groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/GettingStarted.md

 }
 ```

-> Note: Not all apps want to let SwiftUI views performing such database writes.
-See <doc:CustomDatabaseContexts> for more information.
+It is possible to prevent SwiftUI views from performing such unrestricted writes.
+See ``DatabaseContext/readOnly(_:)`` and <doc:CustomDatabaseContexts> for more information.